PCRE2Project/pcre2/doc/html/README.txt

   As well as supporting UTF strings, Unicode support includes support for the
   \P, \p, and \X sequences that recognize Unicode character properties.
-  However, only the basic two-letter properties such as Lu are supported.
+  However, only a subset of Unicode properties are supported; see the pcre2pattern man page for details.
 Escape sequences such as \d and \w in patterns do not by default make use of Unicode properties, but can be made to do so by setting the PCRE2_UCP option or starting a pattern with (*UCP).

 .
 You can build PCRE2 to recognize either CR or LF or the sequence CRLF, or any of the preceding, or any of the Unicode newline sequences, or the NUL (zero)